dotnet/docs/docs/azure/ai/get-started-app-chat-template.md

 # Get started with the enterprise chat app template for .NET

-Deploy and use a chat app to get answers about employee benefits at a fictitious company with .NET.
-The employee benefits chat app is seeded with PDF files including the employee handbook, a benefits document and a list of company roles and expectations.
+In this article, you deploy and use a .NET chat app powered by Azure AI OpenAI to get answers about employee benefits at a fictitious company.
+The employee benefits chat app is seeded with PDF files including an employee handbook, a benefits document and a list of company roles and expectations.

 > [!div class="nextstepaction"]
 > [Begin now](#open-development-environment)